-Q1.
-What was the purpose of the Lord's Prayer?
+1) What was the purpose of the Lord's Prayer?
 How do we relate to it as New Testament believers?

-We call it the Lord's Prayer but really it's our prayer.
+- ✓ We call it the Lord's Prayer but really it's our prayer.
 He gave it to His disciples.
 His prayer is in John 17.
-Our prayer is in Matthew 6:9-14.

-But we pray it as post-cross disciples.
+Our prayer is in Matthew 6:9-14 - But we pray it as post-cross disciples

-Pre-cross: 'And forgive us our debts, as we forgive our debtors...
+- Pre-cross: 'And forgive us our debts, as we forgive our debtors...
 For if you forgive men their trespasses, your heavenly Father will also forgive you.
-But if you do not forgive men their trespasses, neither will your Father forgive your trespasses' (Matt.6:12, 14-15).

-Post-cross: 'And be kind to one another, tender-hearted, forgiving one another, even as God in Christ forgave you' (Eph.4:32)
+But if you do not forgive men their trespasses, neither will your Father forgive your trespasses' (Matt.6:12, 14-15) - Post-cross: 'And be kind to one another, tenderhearted, forgiving one another, even as God in Christ forgave you' (Eph.4:32)

-It's not a prayer to be prayed verbatim but is a model of how our prayers should be structured.
-'In this manner, pray...'

-There are 6 parts to the prayer showing us what things should be included in our prayers:
+- It's not a prayer to be prayed verbatim but is a model of how our prayers should be structured. - ✓ 'In this manner, pray...' - There are 6 parts to the prayer showing us what things should be included in our prayers:

-#1 God's Name

-"Our Father in heaven, hallowed be Your name."
-(Matthew 6:9)
+#1 God's Name 'Our Father in heaven, hallowed be Your name' (Matt.6:9)

-Prayer is based upon relationship.
-God is our Father.
-Prayer begins with worship.
-His name is to be hallowed, i.e. glorified and esteemed higher than any other name.
-Use this part of your prayer to worship and praise the Lord.
+- Prayer is based upon relationship.
+God is our Father - Prayer begins with worship.
+His name is to be hallowed, i.e. glorified and esteemed higher than any other name - ✓ Use this part of your prayer to worship the Lord

-#2 God's Reign
+#2 God's Reign 'Your kingdom come' (Matt.6:10)

-"Your kingdom come."
-(Matthew 6:10)

-When people are born again they are brought into the kingdom of God.
-To pray for God's kingdom to come is to pray for the spread of the gospel.
-In this part of your prayer, pray for:
+- To pray for God's kingdom to come is to pray for the spread of the gospel

+- ✓ In this part of your prayer pray for:

 - Those who preach the gospel

-- Your unsaved friends, neighbours etc
+- Unsaved friends, neighbours, etc.

 - The ministry of the local church

-- Evangelism in the local church

 - Evangelism in the community

 - Evangelism in our nation

 - Evangelism in other nations

-#3 God's Will

-"Your will be done on earth as it is in heaven" (Matthew 6:10)
+#3 God's Will 'Your will be done on earth as it is in heaven' (Matt.6:10)

-Use this part of your prayer to pray that you may understand and do God's will.
+Use this part of your prayer asking God to understand and do His will

-#4 Our Needs

-"Give us this day our daily bread" (Matthew 6:11)
+#4 Our Needs 'Give us this day our daily bread' (Matt.6:11)

-Use this part of your prayer to bring your daily needs to God.
+Use this part of your prayer to bring your daily needs to God